 Palais du Tau also hosts some of the city’s cultural events – Click here to buy your tickets.

-The interior of the church is just as exquisite as its exterior, and definitely one of the best things to do in Reims.
+The interior of the church is just as exquisite as its exterior and is definitely one of the best things to see in Reims.

 Explore Fort de la Pompelle